-Hike the Appalachian Approach Trail from Amicalola Falls to Springer Mountain, the beginning of the Appalachian Trail in Georgia.
+Hike the Appalachian Approach Trail from Amicalola Falls to Springer Mountain, the southernmost end of the AT in Georgia.

 Headed northbound from Springer?
 There’s more than one way to summit the mountain and begin the AT.
 While access to the trail’s southernmost end is available at the Springer Mountain trailhead, the AT Approach Trail also offers access to Springer Mountain from Amicalola Falls, Georgia’s tallest waterfall.

 This hike on the blue-blazed AT Approach Trail departs from the summit of Amicalola Falls, rolling through beautifully diverse forest to the final southern blaze of the Appalachian Trail.
 While it’s a longer-distance option to access Springer Mountain, it’s an incredibly scenic one – and unlike the Springer trailhead, doesn’t require backtracking southbound before starting a northbound journey on the AT.

 The AT Approach Trail makes a great, long day hike, complete with mountaintop vistas and views of a stunning waterfall.
 And with multiple campsites along the way, makes a great backpacking trip – whether it’s an overnight, Georgia section hike, or the beginning of a long-distance adventure on the AT.